2raj2raj/bitcoin-educational-content/courses/eco102/en.md

 If a person bears the consequences, good or bad, of their decisions, they will tend to improve by learning from experience.
 Therefore, individual responsibility, which is the great educator of people, according to Bastiat, is the fundamental principle underlying the regulation of behaviors and societies, and must be allowed to act.

-Evil generates suffering, and suffering prompts us to recognize our faults or errors; it brings us back onto the right path.
+Evil generates suffering, and suffering prompts us to recognize our faults or errors, bringing us back onto the right path.
 It is through the knowledge of evil that we progress.

 It is because humans risk making mistakes or acting wrongly and suffering the consequences that they are encouraged to be responsible.
 He will then strive to anticipate the hazards that could strike him in order to protect himself.